igvteam/juicebox-notebook/README.md

 ## Maps

-To load a map pass a hic file configuration objec to load_map
+To load a map pass a hic file configuration object to load_map

 ```python
 b.load_map(